GLOBAL MARKETS-Stocks set for strongest week of 2023 on interest rate cheer

 The Bank of Japan will continue to dismantle its ultra-easy monetary policy next year, six sources familiar with the BOJ's thinking told Reuters, though the slow progress has been cold comfort for a yen weighed down by Japan's low interest rates.

-Bitcoin BTC=BTSP has surged 15% with the mood and looks to be reviving momentum that had collapsed along with exchange FTX in 2022.
+Bitcoin BTC=BTSP, meanwhile, looks to be reviving momentum that had collapsed along with exchange FTX in 2022.
 FTX founder Sam Bankman-Fried was found guilty of stealing from customers on Thursday.
-Bitcoin bought $34,600.
+There was no immediate market reaction, leaving bitcoin to hold steep recent gains at $34,450.

 World FX rates YTD http://tmsnrt.rs/2egbfVh